Rafiullah Bidar

-Rafiullah Bidar is the regional director of the Afghan Independent Human Rights Commission in Gardez.
+Rafiullah Bidar is a former regional director of the Afghan Independent Human Rights Commission in Gardez.
+He is of the Pashayi ethnic group, a minority in Afghanistan.

 The Afghan Independent Human Rights Commission was set up with funding from the United States Congress.
 In an interview with the UK newspaper The Guardian Bidar said:

 According to the National Public Radio, Bidar was educated in Russia.

 Bidar maintains extensive records of exit interviews he conducts with released prisoners, because American authorities will not allow him to interview captives currently in detention.